thecodingmachine/symfony-vuejs/HOUSEKEEPING.md

 ### Dependencies

 **Almost every day**, you should run `composer update` (or `composer update --prefer-source` for Vagrant users) in order to keep your PHP dependencies up-to-date.
+Also run `composer update --lock` to suppress warning about the lock file being out of date.

 To know which packages are outdated, run `composer outdated --direct` and update your `composer.json` file accordingly.
 Read carefully the patch note and the related documentation before updating your code.